 Will there be layoffs in the new company?
 [The new company] is acquiring the intellectual capital required to manage and operate the business.
 On completion of the transaction, Enron International’s success, like that of any other business, very much depends on the performance of its employees.
 Layoffs are not anticipated in the development of the new company.

 I have a dual reporting role between a [BU] and [Corporate Function].
 Am I part of the EI population to be transferred to [the new company], or do I go to Enron Corp?
-Employees who work in the international business units will transfer to the new company, regardless of reporting relationships.
+Employees who work for Enron India ,APACHI, CALME, ESA, Enron Wind and EGEP will transfer to the new company, regardless of reporting relationships.

 If my position is eliminated by [the new company] will outplacement services be provided?
 Should your position be eliminated prior to completion of the transaction, Enron’s usual policy of redeployment will apply.